Webmail using Roundcube

 Send a test email

-to see what the mail server is doing.
-Now let’s send an email to sjin1239.
+It is time to send a new email into the system.
 My favorite tool for mail tests is swaks that you installed earlier.
-In the original terminal run:
+In the original terminal run:swaks --to sjin1239@umd.me.uk --server localhost

 If everything worked as expected Postfix has accepted the email and forwarded it to Dovecot which in turn wrote the email in sjin1239’s maildir.